pjl-software/full-stack-auth-repo/spring-back-end/README.md

 - Locally
   - `$ ./spring-back-end/bin/local-startup-scripts/build-and-run` OR `cd spring-back-end && make build-and-run-local`
 - Docker
-  - `$ ./spring-back-end/bin/docker-startup-scripts/build-and-run-docker` OR `cd spring-back-end && make build-and-run-docker`
+  - `$ ./spring-back-end/bin/docker-startup-scripts/build-jar-and-run-docker` OR `cd spring-back-end && make build-jar-and-run-docker`

 And Voilà!
 You have a back-end server up and running on HTTPS.